frankl-confluent/smart-warehouse/README.md

    > **Note:** This is different than Kafka Cluster API keys.

 ### 2. Setting up your Confluent Cloud Infrastructure

 This demo uses Terraform to spin up the entire infrastructure and the resources that are needed for this demo.
-This terraform code creates the confluent cloud cluster, ksqldb, schema registry and also topics that are needed for the demo.
+This terraform code creates the confluent cloud cluster, schema registry, Flink computing pool, Flink statements for creating two tables and data insertion and generates mock data that are needed for the demo.

+  > **Note:** Total time of environment creation: approximate 12 minutes

-2. Navigate to the repo's terraform directory.
+1. Navigate to the repo's terraform directory.

   ```bash
   cd terraform
   ```

-3. Update the `terraform/variables.tf` file for the following variables with your Cloud API credentials from the previous step.
+2. Update the `terraform/variables.tf` file for the following variables with your Cloud API credentials from the previous step.

   ```
   variable "confluent_cloud_api_key" {